rstacruz/vim-closer/README.md

 **Closes brackets.** Perfect companion to [vim-endwise].
 Basically, a more conservative version of [auto-pairs] that only works when you press Enter.

+> NB: This plugin is known to have issues when used with COQ.nvim.
+See [#37](https://github.com/rstacruz/vim-closer/issues/37).

 ----

 ![](https://raw.githubusercontent.com/rstacruz/vim-closer/gh-pages/closer.gif)